Pavel-Kravchenko/evolution-simulation-pipeline_recombination_and_generations/README.md

 ```

 To create your populations and analyze them, change necessary parameters in run_script.sh and heatmap_df_maker.py
-You may variate following parameters:
+You may variate following parameters:</b>
 In run_script.sh
 <ul>
 <li>mask=0.25